divya-rithanyaS/ANTBOT---The-Hexapod-Robot/README.md

 ---

-## 📄 License
+## License

 This project is for academic and research purposes.
 If you use this work, please cite the original paper.

 ---

-*Built with ❤️ at Amrita Vishwa Vidyapeetham, Coimbatore*
+*Built with determination and dedication at Amrita Vishwa Vidyapeetham, Coimbatore*